 Area weighted bottom temperatures are given in Fig. 12.
-Bottom temperatures this year was above average.
+Bottom temperatures this year was around average.

-Regionally the temperature was a bit lower in the southern most areas (W5-W9).
-In Canadadian zone and W1-W4 it is slightly higher.
+Regionally the temperature decrease in southern most areas (W5-W9).
+In Canadian zone and W1-W4 it is slightly higher again this yr.
 In Disko and in U1-U3 it was approx. the same as last year.

-In depths between 151-300 m the area weighted average bottom temperature is continuously rising since 2007.
-In conclusion the temperature was the same as last year for the area weighted average temperature for West Greenland.
+In depths between 300-400 m the area weighted average bottom temperature is continuously rising since 2007.
+In conclusion the overall temperature was the same as the long term area weighted average temperature for West Greenland.